 The formal gardens cover three acres, and this is where you're supposedly most likely to find the Royal Family relaxing on a pleasant day.
 There is an array of glasshouses within the grounds, as well as a water garden, and of course, the front lawn up to the castle itself.

 Also located on the grounds is Craigowan Lodge, a mile away from the main house.
-It is a seven-bedroom home, and was often used during Prince Charles and Princess Diana's relationship when the pair visited Balmoral.
+It is a seven-bedroom home, and was often used during King Charles and Princess Diana's relationship when the pair visited Balmoral.

 Is Balmoral open to the public and when can you visit?